digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

 Keys Initialization
 -------------------

-When manual initialization is enabled cryptographic keys in the nodes are not automatically generated and registered in Canton.
-The following command generates a Canton signing key.
+When manual initialization is enabled, cryptographic keys in the nodes are not automatically generated and registered in Canton.
+The following command manually generates a Canton signing key.

 .. code-block:: none